CS 332

 Starting MATLAB

 Unlike languages such as Java and C, MATLAB is an interactive programming environment, in which the user types single commands at a prompt in the Command Window and the commands are executed immediately.
 The Command History window maintains a list of all of the commands entered in the Command Window during the current session.
 Double-clicking on any command in the Command History window evaluates this command again.
-The contents of the current directory are listed in the Current Directory window in the upper left region of the MATLAB display.
-The Workspace window, which can be selected with a tab, lists the name, value and type of all variables currently defined in the MATLAB workspace.

-Variables, arrays and matrices
+Variables, vectors, and matrices

 When the MATLAB interpreter is waiting for a command from the user, the command prompt >> appears in the Command Window.
 Try entering the following commands that create some variables and assign these variables to values.
-The printout also shows the MATLAB response (the phrases preceded by % are comments that should not be entered):
+The printout below also shows the MATLAB response (the phrases preceded by % are comments that should not be entered):

 >> format compact % removes extra vertical space from MATLAB printout